 It can also correct puckered chins, upside-down smiles (uncontrollable frowning), reduce pain, and prevent teeth grinding.
 Because Botox prevents muscles from contracting, you won’t need to wear a mouthguard to sleep every night to prevent damage or breakage to your teeth.

 By combining Botox with dermal fillers, you can achieve a rejuvenated smile that looks fresh, and youthful.
 It is completely temporary so you don’t have to worry about making permanent alterations to your face.
-Botox typically lasts for 3-6 months and then will require re-administration to produce the same results.
+Botox typically lasts for 3-6 months and then will require re-administration from Dr. Stein to produce the same results.

 For the first 24 hours, abstain from alcohol, and don’t apply makeup or other topical creams aside from a gentle face cleanser.
 Sunlight should be avoided for the first 48 hours.
 For the first 3 days, avoid placing pressure or excessively touching the face.
 Botox lasts on average for 3-6 months before wearing off.